 We have west African classics such as jollof rice.

 The thing I miss most of all is the street food.
 I love Sierra Leonian street food.

 From fresh fruits to roasted corn.
 This is my favourite street food (top right), fried fish and cassava bread.

 As Sierra Leonians we love colour, we absolutely love bright, vibrant colours.
 And we love prints.
 I particularly love floral prints.

 In Sierra Leone, there is a cotton cloth that women tie around their waist and wear like a skirt.
 It’s called a lappa.

 The lappa comes in different colours and prints.
 Its worn by teenagers, mother and grandmothers.
 The younger women usually wear a blouse and lappa together (as shown in the picture).
-Whereas older women in their homes just wear the lappa and tie it over their breast (although in some villages they don’t, and just have their breasts hanging out – but this is in their homes and it’s usually very old women that do this).
+Whereas older women in their homes just wear the lappa and tie it over their breast (although in some villages the women tie it under their breasts resulting in their breasts hanging out – but this is in their homes and it’s usually very old women that do this).

 We also have different kinds of materials.